graezykev/normalise-your-git-commit-and-push/steps.md

 ![alt text](images/image-5.png)

-This time, only the **newly added (staged)** file `lint-staged.config.js` is checked during your commit.
+This time, only the **newly added**(staged) file `lint-staged.config.js` is checked during your commit.

 `index.js` was changed, and it obviously has ESLint errors, but it's not **staged**, so it's not checked in this commit.

 You don't need to fix all the JavaScript files in the project, nor even all the JavaScript files you have modified, but just the **staged** file(s) you actually want to commit.

-Let's comment out the line `var b` in `lint-staged.config.js`, and then the commit will succeed.
+Let's comment out the line `var b` in `lint-staged.config.js` to fix its ESLint error, and then the commit will succeed.

 ```diff
 -var b // I included this line to intentionally elicit an error output in ESLint latter.